If you’ve been thinking about making bread for your family, then you’ll definitely want these essential bread baking tools.

 Note: Remember to preheat your baking stone prior to placing your dough on it and don’t open your oven too many times to check on your loaf.
 That’ll keep the oven nice and toasty.

-15. Stem Thermometer – A stem thermometer is handy when you need to check the final temp of your loaf.
+A stem thermometer is a handy bread baking tool, when you need to check the final temp of your loaf.

 The reason being is that the handles were too thin and they broke easily when placed in thick batter.
 Buy good quality wooden spoons that has a sturdy handle, and you will have a wooden spoon that will perform year after year.